docker-archive/dockercloud-agent/README.md

 ## Reporting security issues

-In order to report a security issue, please send us an email to [security@docker.com](mailto:security@docker.com).
+To report a security issue, please send us an email to [security@docker.com](mailto:security@docker.com).
 Thank you!